jmblankley/Porfolio-Website/README.md

 ## Project Description

 This is the code for my portfolio website.
-I am keeping this public to show my skill with html, css, and vanilla javascript.
+It is nothing special, just html, css, and vanilla javascript.

 ## Technologies Used